Minjiang University

-Minjiang University (闽江学院) is a provincial public undergraduate college in Fuzhou, Fujian, China.
-It is affiliated with the Province of Fujian.
+Minjiang University (闽江大学) is a provincial public university in Fuzhou, Fujian, China.
+It is administrated by the Province of Fujian.

 The college was established in 2002 with the approval of the Ministry of Education.
 Fujian Music College was merged into the school in 2010.

+On 4 February 2026, the university changed its Chinese name following approval from the Ministry of Education.